 - Sensory disorders

-Buoyancy and resistance make water beneficial in improving muscle tone, strength, endurance, flexibility, balance and coordination.
+Water offers both buoyancy and resistance, creating a great environment for kids to improve muscle tone, endurance and flexibility; build strength; and enhance coordination.
 Aquatic therapy is not intended to teach a child how to swim, but may provide foundational skills needed for swimming.

 - Have a medical prescription